openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 # Requesting Verified Claims

-Verified Claims and related verification data can be requested on the level of individual data elements by utilizing the `claims` parameter as defined in Section 5.5 of the OpenID Connect specification [@!OpenID].
+Making a request for verified claims and related verification data can be explicitly requested on the level of individual data elements by utilizing the `claims` parameter as defined in Section 5.5 of the OpenID Connect specification [@!OpenID].

+It is also possible to use the `scope` parameter to request that specific pre-defined sets of information be made available as Claim Values as defined in Section 5.4 of the OpenID Connect specification [@!OpenID].

 Note: The OP MUST NOT provide the RP with any data it did not request.
 However, the OP MAY at its discretion omit claims from the response.